 PhD Project: Women’s Prototypes: Iconography of the Feminine in Early Christian Rome

-My research aims to investigate the role of women in the early Christian community in Rome, through the adoption of the iconographic source as a specific medium of investigation.
-The analysis includes visual documents from Roman workshops, confronted with documents collected from the East (especially Egypt and Asia Minor).
-Specific interest is reserved to funerary art, as a primary source on the social organization of the community and visual manifestation of shared identity through the 3rd and 4th centuries CE.
+My research aims to investigate the role of women in the early Christian community in Rome, through the adoption of the iconographic source as a prioritised medium of investigation.
+The analysis focuses on visual documents from Roman workshops.
+Specific interest is reserved for funerary art, as a primary source of the social organization of the community and visual manifestation of shared identity through the 3rd and 4th centuries CE.
 In order to identify the discrepancies between literature and iconography, I am currently working on early Christian texts, to extrapolate 'types' (of women).
-Especially two main types: Mary and Thecla.
 In these discrepancies might reside a piece of missing history, that could thus, be so reconstructed.